thecodercoder/brw-starter-files/README.md

-# rdb-checkpoints
+# Build a Responsive Website - Starter Files

-Code checkpoints for each section in my course, [Build a Responsive Website.](https://coder-coder.com/responsive/)
+Starter files for each section in my course, [Build a Responsive Website.](https://coder-coder.com/responsive/)

 Each subfolder contains the **starter** files for that section.
 For example, the `01_Basic_Course/04 - Hero` folder has the codebase in the state it should be at the **beginning** of the Hero section (before the Hero has been built).